What is irritable bowel syndrome (IBS)?

 - Trying a low FODMAP diet: The low FODMAP diet is a specialized diet that involves avoiding certain types of carbohydrates that are poorly absorbed in the intestine.
 It has been shown to be effective in reducing IBS symptoms in some patients, but it should only be followed under the guidance of a healthcare provider or registered dietitian.

-It is important to note that not all dietary changes will be effective for all patients, and it may take some trial and error to identify what works best for each individual.
+Not all dietary changes will be effective for all patients, and it may take some trial and error to identify what works best for each individual.

 What can I do to reduce stress and anxiety, which can trigger IBS symptoms?